Richard-Watanabe/final-project/README.md

 - User can sign up for an account.
 - User can sign into their account.
 - User can give a name to a dog.
+- User can add a new dog.
+- User can see a list of their dog.
+- User can switch between dogs.

 ## Preview